1. Friendly welcome to all by the moderator.

-2. Moderator asks a volunteer from the group to read the Statement of Purpose.
+2. Moderator or a volunteer from the group to offer the opening prayer to invite the presence of the Holy Spirit.

-3. Moderator asks a volunteer from the group to offer the opening prayer.
+3. Moderator asks a volunteer from the group to read the Statement of Purpose.

-4. Moderator asks a volunteer from the group to read the Statement of the Gospel .
+4. Moderator or a volunteer from the group to read the Statement of the Gospel .

-6. (Optional) Moderator asks members if anyone has a short message to give or paper to read (five minutes normal time limit, ten minutes by special request to extend time.)
+6. Moderator asks the group members if anyone has a short message to give or paper to read (five minutes normal time limit, ten minutes by special request to extend time.)
 Followed by brief question and answer period if necessary.
 Limit possibly to two or three such messages.

 7. Open with prayer and then begin the group study and open discussion of the word of God, each taking turns in reading a chapter.
 (A mutually agreed upon time limit might be set at the beginning of the study).